13 FAQs on negotiating a sale.

-12. Is a negotiation legally binding before we have written confirmation?
+12. Is a sales agreement legally binding before we have written confirmation?

 A contract exists when you agree a deal.
 Verbal agreements are legally binding, but difficult to prove in court.
 It makes far more sense to put any important agreement in writing.

-13. What should I do if we can't reach agreement?
+13. What should I do if we can't reach agreement during sales negotiations?

 If you can't agree because there isn't a compromise that suits you both, then so be it.
 Smile and walk away.

 If you've both dug yourself into positions where you can't agree without losing face, take time out - for weeks if necessary - and then try again.
 Look for a new way to repackage the deal.